n-siepmann/luxuryfizzbuzz/README.md

 Try it at LINK

 ## Stack
-Spring Boot, Thymeleaf, Java 8 Predicates, Ajax
+Spring Boot, Thymeleaf, Java 8 Predicates